masonmedia/vuepress-docs/docs/src/guide/README.md

 Root level `.md` pages are automatically rendered as a route/page by Vuepress.
 To make them accessible in the menu, they must be added to the `config.js` file.

-### Page navigation
+## Page navigation

 Vuepress automatically links heading level elements within a markdown page.
-It also automatically adds those headings to a collapsible sidebar nav, and onclick, will scroll to the corresponding part of the page in the same way a hash is used in standard HTML anchor scrolling.
+It also automatically adds those headings to a left sidebar sub nav which when clicked, will scroll to that heading on the page - in the same way a hash is used in standard HTML anchor scrolling.

-Manual links can also be added to markdown to reference part of page by using [this syntax](./README.md#navigation): `[this syntac](./README.md#navigation)`.
+Manual links can also be added to markdown to reference part of page by using [this syntax](./README.md#navigation): `[this syntax](./README.md#navigation)`.

 ## Vuepress